BrianLimMJ/ID_Assignment3/README.md

 # Features
 ### Existing Features
 - Responsive webpage
-- Create API using contentful and retrieve the api using contentful accesstoken key
+- Create API using contentful
+- retrieve the api data using JS with contentful accesstoken key

 ### Features Left To Be Implemented
 - View products